ESG Litigation Guide

 Environmental policy

-The Measures, which came into effect on 1 February 2021, regulate that the applicable companies shall report their emissions and disclose the trading information to the provincial level eco-environmental authorities at the place where the company’s production and business premise is located.
+The Regulations stipulate that to participate in the scheme, in scope companies must report their emissions and disclose relevant trading information to provincial level environmental authorities in the area in which the company’s primary production and business premise is located.

 Environmental